thechayed/CCDK-Unity/README.md

 # CCDK4UNITY

+The CCDK is now obselete.
+Please us Cairo Creative's Cairo-Engine: https://github.com/Cairo-Creative-Studios/Cairo-Engine The Cairo Engine serves a similar purpose to the CCDK, but with far more features, and is much easier to use.

+Old Readme:
 **To use the Toolkit, download the Latest Release and drag'n'drop the UnityPackage into your project.**

 *Be Warned, the Tookit's Engine/Editor will automatically implement itself into your system.
 It is recommended that you try it out on a new project first, for testing.*